 Nurses are caregivers, not recipients of care

 Health care workers like nurses often see themselves as invulnerable to illness.
-They see themselves as caregivers only, and not the recipients of care.
-Nurses will often push through stress, illness, and even addiction, to keep doing their jobs.
+They might think that their role is to be a caregiver only, and not the recipient of care.
+Nurses will often push through stress, illness, and even addiction to keep doing their jobs.

 Recreational drug use can be the solution to fatigue